 In a first of its kind, Greenpeace have made a formal request in accordance with Regulation (EC) No 1049/2001 regarding public access to documents and Regulation (EC) No 1367/2006 regarding access to environmental information, to obtain any letters, documentation of meetings and email correspondence in relation to the revision.
-This request specifically names any communications between the European Commission and CEZ, EdF, Enel, E.ON, GDF Suez, Gas Natural Fenosa, Iberdrola, PGE, RWE, Vattenfall, and Public Power Corporation of Greece (DEI).
-This request is being opposed by those involved, one reason being that it could impact negatively the willingness of those involved to submit the information required.
+This request specifically names any communications between the European Commission and CEZ, EdF, Enel, Eon, GDF Suez, Gas Natural Fenosa, Iberdrola, PGE, RWE, Vattenfall, and Public Power Corporation of Greece (DEI).
+Further to this, information obtained from the TWG by Greenpeace has been used as the basis for a report entitled "Smoke and Mirrors", generally criticising the revision process and a lack of ambition shown by the LCP BREF compared to environmental legislation in the US and China.